 IFRS 16 Leases will be applicable to financial years beginning on or after January 1, 2019.
 Duni has chosen to use the simplified transition method for transition to IFRS 16 where comparative figures are not restated.

 No other changes to the IFRS or IFRIC interpretations that have not yet entered into force are expected to have any material impact on Duni.

 2.2 Consolidated accounts

 Subsidiaries are all companies (including companies for specific purposes) in which the Group is entitled to formulate financial and operational strategies in a manner which normally is a concomitant of a shareholding in excess of 50% of the voting rights of shares or units or where the Group, through agreements, exercises a controlling influence.
 Subsidiaries are included in the consolidated financial statements commencing on the day on which the controlling influence is transferred to the Group.
 They are removed from the consolidated financial statements as of the day on which the controlling influence ceases.

 The amount by which the purchase price, any non-controlling interests, and the fair value on the acquisition date of earlier shareholdings exceeds the fair value of the Group’s share of identifiable acquired net assets is recognized as goodwill.
-If the amount is less than the fair value of the assets of the acquired subsidiary, in the event of a bargain purchase, the difference is recognized directly in the statement of comprehensive income.
+If the amount is less than fair value for the assets of the acquired subsidiary, in the event of a “bargain purchase”, the difference is reported directly in the Consolidated statement of comprehensive income.